rwth-acis/mobsos-data-processing/README.md

 Database
 --------
 Set up the database.
-You can find different sql files in the [bin](bin) folder:
+You can find different sql files in the [etc](etc) folder:

 | ID  | Type |
 | ------------- | ------------- |